theonethread/falkor-bundler/readme.md

   }
 ```

 _**NOTE:** `falkor-bundler` creates a release bundle by default, and **will not** empty the output directory before.
-It was designed this way to support building multiple outputs (eg. both an exported module and a command line application), so a good starter for bundling is to use [`rimraf`](https://www.npmjs.com/package/rimraf "Visit") or similar, to do the cleanup yourself._
+It was designed this way to support building multiple outputs (eg. both an exported module and a command line application), so a good starter for bundling is to use [`rimraf`](https://www.npmjs.com/package/rimraf "Visit") or similar, to do the cleanup of the exact output(s) of your distinct jobs yourself._

 ### **Command Line Interface**